Handlers, context, and the writer

 You can send a complete response (

 responses.html,responses.empty, …) and keep running for non-HTTP work—e.g. broadcast to aRelay, write audit logs, or schedule follow-up work (preferapp.create_taskfor shutdown-aware tasks).
-Do not start a second HTTP response on the sameWriterafter a helper has finished that exchange; only side effects that are not additional status/body to the client.You can keep the connection open for a long time—SSE, slow streams—by writing through
+Afterresponses.*, the exchange is complete on the wire (w.completed), but your coroutine may keep running.
+Do not start a second HTTP response on the sameWriter.You can keep the connection open for a long time—SSE, slow streams—by writing through

-wand usingw.alive()so teardown lines up with disconnect or server shutdown.
+wand usingc.alive()(or looping withwhile not c.closing:) so teardown lines up with disconnect or server shutdown.

 Compared to “return a Response” frameworks